ManishJyani/AdvancedLearningAlgorithmsAndrewNg/README.md

 Apart from classification , for regression also it can be used.
 In that case output quality is measured via variance of the each classified subset.
 Left most classification is most preferable.
 ![](images/RegressionTree.png)

+Now let me address the other question where to stop the classfication:
+- when one node is 100% one class (perfect classfication)
+- when splitting a node will result in exceeding the a maximum depth.
+- information gain from additional split is less than thershold.
+- when number of examples (observation) in a node is below a thershold.